Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Modeling the Shape Using Splines

 \subsection{Prior distributions for control points}

-Our model for the limit set boundary $\partial G$ is indexed by the 9 univariate parameters, viz. $\btheta_g = (p_{0,2}, p_{1,1}, p_{1,2},\allowbreak p_{2,1}, p_{3,1}, p_{4,2}, p_{5,1}, p_{5,2}, p_{6,1})\trans$.
+Our model for the limit set boundary $\partial G$ is indexed by the 9 univariate parameters, viz. $\btheta_g = (p_{0,2}, p_{1,1}, p_{1,2}, p_{2,1}, p_{3,1}, p_{4,2}, p_{5,1}, p_{5,2}, p_{6,1})\trans$.
 To inform prior selection for these control points, we examine the boundary $\partial G$ of four parametric copula models, and learn the conditions on the control points which allow the \Bezier curve to mimic their shapes.
 The four copulas that we consider are the Gaussian, inverted logistic, logistic, and asymmetric logistic.
-The first two are AI, while the final two are AD; analytical expressions of dependence measures for these models are provided in Table \ref{t:copula}, replicated from \citet{simpson-2022a}.
-Since the limit set boundary $\partial G$ can take on a variety of shapes, including the AD case where it touches the upper right-hand corner of the unit box \citep[see e.g.,][Section 4]{nolde-2022a}, we let the coordinates of the control points (i.e., the members of $\btheta_g$) vary freely in $[0,1]$ for flexibility, which permits the possibility of them being exactly equal to 0 or 1 to accommodate AD as seen in the logistic and asymmetric logistic copulas and the very weak dependence as seen in the inverted logistic copula.
+The first two are asymptotically independent, while the final two are asymptotically dependent; analytical expressions of dependence measures for these models are provided in Table \ref{t:copula}, replicated from \citet{simpson-2022a}.
+Since the limit set boundary $\partial G$ can take on a variety of shapes, including the AD case where it touches the upper right-hand corner of the unit box \citep[see e.g.,][Figure 2]{nolde-2022a}, we let the coordinates of the control points (i.e., the members of $\btheta_g$) vary in $[0,1]$ (subject to the constraints presented in Section \ref{s:constraints}) for flexibility, which permits the possibility of them being exactly equal to 0 or 1 to accommodate AD as seen in the logistic and asymmetric logistic copulas and the very weak dependence as seen in the inverted logistic copula.
 We now outline the support for the distributions of the control points which will allow the \Bezier splines to mimic our four copulas of interest, and then specify priors for all parameters to be used in the remainder of this study.